Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 European Expansion Program

 In addition, the tool also provides country-specific recommendations.
 Overall, this makes internationalization even simpler and faster.
-However, sellers should keep in mind that while marketplaces can be activated quickly, their own resources must also keep pace.
+However, retailers should keep in mind that while marketplaces can be activated quickly, their own resources must also keep pace.

 The European Expansion Accelerator is free for all professional Amazon sellers who are already selling on one of the European marketplaces.